Writers Talk Shop, Novel, and Pitch Conference

-MN: How would you compare New York Pitch Conference to other writer conferences?
+MN: How would you compare NYC Pitch and Shop Conference to other writer conferences?

 CS: This is a relatively small conference - 60 people - which made it possible for us to get to know one another, share information, and for the editors and workshops leaders to give us individual attention.
 Being grouped by genre (such as women's fiction) was very effective as it gave us a sense of identity, and meant that the information we received, and the discussions we had, were all specific to our genre.
 Most conferences try to do and be too many things, causing the writer to feel scattered and overwhelmed (and, as a result, not retaining information).
 This conference focused on one aspect of writing/publishing, intensely, for four days, the result of which was that you left feeling that you'd learned a skill and learned it well.

 MN: Where does Goodbye, Good Girl go from here?